Neacy/NeacyFinder/README.md

 # NeacyFinder

-simple FindViewById and SetOnClickListener by APT.
+simple FindViewById  SetOnClickListener  getIntent by APT.

 # how to use